ntaklive/BackupMod/README.md

 }
 ```
 By default, your backups for each save will be saved in the '**%AppData%/Roaming/7DaysToDie/Backups/%WorldName%/%SaveName%**' directory (on windows).
 and your archived backups for each save will be saved in the '**%AppData%/Roaming/7DaysToDie/Archive/%WorldName%/%SaveName%**' folder (on windows).

+P.S.
+You can also change the **UserGameData** property in your serverconfig.xml or in the game startup arguments.
+Then by default it will use the next directories:
+'**%UserGameData%/Backups/%WorldName%/%SaveName%**' for backups, and
+'**%UserGameData%/Archive/%WorldName%/%SaveName%**' for archive

 # Commands
 You can use the '**backup**' command or its shortened version - the '**bp**' command